majarall/Kafka-Energy-Data-Stream/README.md

 4.  config.py: A configuration file that stores Kafka broker settings and other system configurations.
 5.  utils.py: Utility functions used within the system, such as fetching data from the API and logging.
 6.  docker-compose.yml: To run the Kafka broker container and Zookeeper container
-7.  requirements.txt (need to add??):
+7.  requirements.txt: All necessary libraries

 ## How to run the system